The Ultimate Holiday Guide to New York City

 By: HG Davis-Russell

-Christmas and Hanukah are only one week away and with holiday celebrations beginning, and the magic of a new year right around the corner, the most wonderful time of the year is most certainly here!
+Christmas and Hanukah are around the corner and with holiday celebrations beginning, the most wonderful time of the year is most certainly here!

 If there’s one thing I’ve come to know from living in New York City, it’s that here—the holidays mean business.
 Since relocating to New York three years ago, my love for the holidays has only grown.
 Although I can’t speak for all of us city-goers, I believe the holidays are the most magical time to experience the city.

 With schedules freeing up a bit as workflow slows until the new year, you may be wondering how you can join in on all the holiday cheer while visiting New York City.
-After all, the holidays are just a week away!
-Read below for my ultimate holiday guide to NYC.
+Read below for the ultimate holiday guide to New York City.

 Anyone who has spent a New York City holiday with me can speak to my love for the Bryant Park Christmas tree, the Bank of America Winter Village, and the giant ice skating rink!
 Located just a skip and a jump from Times Square and New York Public Library, Bryant Park boasts a 17,000-square-foot ice-skating during the winter season as well as more than 170 shopping kiosks and food vendors for you to indulge in some holiday shopping!

 Bryant Park also has a gorgeous tree setup that, dare I say, rivals the Rockefeller Christmas tree.
-Their tree lighting ceremony is my favorite neighborhood holiday event and features Olympic figure skaters, a Christmas Carol singalong, and in years past readings of The Night Before Christmas!
+Their tree lighting ceremony is my favorite neighborhood holiday event and features Olympic figure skaters and a Christmas carol singalong.
 It’s also extraordinarily easy and enjoyable to attend compared to the Rockefeller Christmas Tree lighting ceremony which gets rather insane due to its reputation.
 Call me sentimental, but taking a visit to Bryant Park with your friends during the holidays is a magical experience that means Christmas truly is right around the corner!

 Saks Fifth Avenue